Fashion illustration

-Fashion Illustration is the art of communicating fashion ideas in a visual form that originates with illustration, drawing and painting and also known as Fashion sketching.
+Fashion illustration is the art of communicating fashion ideas in a visual form through the use of drawing tools or design-based software programs.
 It is mainly used by fashion designers to brainstorm their ideas on paper or digitally.
-Fashion sketching plays a major role in designing to preview and visualize designs before sewing actual clothing.
+Fashion illustration plays a major role in design - it enables designers to preview garment ideas before they are converted to patterns and physically manufactured.

 History

 Fashion illustration has been around for nearly 500 years.
 Ever since clothes have existed, there has been a need to translate an idea or image into a visual representation.
 Not only do fashion illustrations show a representation or design of a garment but they also serve as a form of art.
 The majority of fashion illustrations were created to be seen at a close range, often requiring the illustrator to have an eye for detail.
 Fashion illustration is said to be a visual luxury.
+In recent years, fashion illustration has seen a revival through social media platforms, where independent artists have gained visibility by sharing their work digitally.